(All images courtesy of Camrost Felcorp)

-The marketing behind a Toronto condominium building can be an expensive affair, costing more than a million dollars, one industry insider tells Toronto Storeys.
+The marketing behind a Toronto condominium building can be an expensive affair, costing more than a million dollars, one industry insider tells Storeys.

 While some developers launch expensive campaigns reliant on jumbo billboards and flashy advertising, others take a more refined approach — particularly those appealing to the luxury market.